 An exception to filing within the state where the procedure, surgery, or care was received if is the facility or healthcare provider also does business in your home state.
 For example, many physicians and medical providers operate across multiple states.

-If you have questions regarding your medical malpractice claim and where you need to file, you can contact our team for a free consultation and case review.
+If you have questions regarding your medical malpractice claim and where you need to file, you can contact our team of New Jersey medical malpractice attorneys for a free consultation and case review.

 Understanding the Statute of Limitations